Schedule a free consultation

 Driving While Intoxicated: it's not as simple as it sounds.
 If you have been charged with DWI, whether it is your first or second time, or whether it is accompanied by circumstances that could enhance the penalties, like a DWI with a child, then you are probably full of questions.
 This guide is here to help you navigate and uncover answers to all of those questions.

-At Doug Murphy Law Firm, P.C., we want our clients to be well-informed.
+At Murphy & McKinney Law Firm, P.C., we want our clients to be well-informed.
 Knowing fact from fiction helps relieve some fears about fighting your DWI, and it can even add a cautious amount of confidence that you can and indeed should fight your DWI charge(s).
 Doug Murphy is committed to a complete, aggressive defense.
 Contact our office today so that he can begin reviewing your case and outlining your options.
 In the meantime, read through these questions and answers to better inform yourself.

 What Are Texas' DWI Offenses?